-Are Military Retirement Payments Community Property?
+Are Military Retirement Payments Community Property in Arizona?

 Oftentimes a spouse earns retirement benefits as part of their job compensation.
 In Arizona, those benefits are considered community property.
 But, how is that calculated?
 In Czarnecki v.
 Czarnecki, 600 P.2d 1110 (1978) the Arizona Court of Appeals addressed this question.

 Mrs. Czarnecki filed for divorce from Mr. Czarnecki in 1973.
 Mr. Czarnecki retired from the military that same year and received retirement benefits.
 Wife asked for the court to divide the retirement as community property.
 Husband admitted in a verified answer that the retirement account was community property.

 The court entered a divorce in 1973.
 It did not divide the property in that decree.
 However, it entered the second decree in 1974, disposing of all property except the retirement benefits.
 It amended the decree again only a few months later, without mentioning the retirement benefits.
 This decree was amended yet again by a decree filed May 15, 1974.
 Neither of the decrees entered in 1974 referred to the military retirement benefits.

 The issue remains with the husband’s retirement plan; is it his separate property or community’s property?

 In 1975, Mr. Czarnecki petitioned the court to terminate Mrs. Czarnecki’s spousal maintenance since she had remarried.
 She responded, asking the court to divide the retirement pay.